About Us

 Sundays — 12:00-7:30 PM

 Please ring intercom buzzer on gate for entry.
-To contact the Box Office, please email at [email protected].
+To contact the Box Office, please email at boxoffice@playhouse46.org.

 On Tuesdays and Thursdays from 1:00 PM – 2:00 PM, our space transforms into a Soup Kitchen that has been operating under the mission of Saint Luke’s Lutheran Church providing hot meals to those in need for over 50 years.
 We take pride in sharing our space to give back to our community and our neighbors in need.